Bianca Jackson: 2019

 In 2019, Bianca returns to Walford for Whitney's wedding to Callum Highway (Tony Clay).
 She first wakes up in a police cell with Kat after a night out.
-Bianca mentions she has recently been released from prison.
-When Phil's son, Ben Mitchell (Max Bowden) arrives at the venue and reveals to Bianca about his affair with Callum, she threatens him and then tries to discourage Whitney from marrying Callum; although she remains Whitney goes through with the wedding anyways.
-Whilst at the wedding reception, Bianca witnesses a man giving Tiff a kiss on the cheek and threatens him to stay away.
-She attempts to make amends with Tiff, who is upset with Bianca because of her absence and ignoring her daughter for Terry's children.
-Bianca later reveals to Tiff that she was arrested and released with an electronic tag which prevented her from returning.
+Bianca mentions she has recently been released from prison once again.
+When Phil's son, Ben Mitchell (Max Bowden) arrives at the venue and reveals to Bianca about his affair with Callum, she threatens him and then tries to discourage Whitney from marrying Callum.
+Whilst at the wedding reception, Bianca witnesses a man giving Tiffany a kiss on the cheek and threatens him to stay away.
+She attempts to make amends with Tiffany, who is upset with Bianca because of her absence and ignoring her daughter for Terry's children.
+Bianca later reveals to Tiffany that she was arrested and released with an electronic tag which prevented her from returning.
 When Bianca sees Whitney getting drunk at The Queen Vic, she suggests that she attends her honeymoon alone to take her mind off Callum.
-Bianca then arranges a spa day with Tiff, and when she sees the man from the wedding again, she threatens him to stay away.
-It is soon revealed that the man is actually Tony's son Leo (Tom Wells), who soon informs Bianca that she inherited his grandmother's money and threatens to hurt her family unless she gives him the money.
-However, Bianca refuses and leaves the square with Tiff for a holiday after spending time with Sonia and Robbie earlier on.
+Bianca then arranges a spa day with Tiffany, and when she sees the man from the wedding again, she threatens him to stay away.
+It is soon revealed that the man is actually Tony's son, Leo King (Tom Wells), who blames Whitney for Tony's death.
+He soon informs Bianca that she inherited his grandmother's money and threatens to hurt her family unless she gives him the money.
+However, Bianca refuses and leaves the square with Tiffany for a holiday after spending time with Sonia and Robbie.
 Bianca later returns off-screen to console Whitney after she learns Leo, who she has been dating, is Tony's son and that she killed him in self-defence.
-Bianca and Carol both visit Tiffany in Germany in December 2022, leaving them unable to attend the funeral of her step-grandmother: Dot Branning (June Brown) funeral.
+Bianca and Carol both visit Tiffany in Germany in December 2022, leaving them unable to attend the funeral of her step-grandmother, Dot Branning (June Brown).